KxSystems/docs/docs/ref/find.md

 ---
+title: Find
+description: Find is a q operator that finds the first occurrence of an item in a list.
+author: Stephen Taylor
 keywords: find, kdb+, q, query, search
 ---
 # `?` Find

 _Find the first occurrence of an item in a list._

 Syntax: `x?y`, `?[x;y]`